Table of Contents

 In the example above, it would return profiles that are members AND that are in the city of Dallas.

-If we want to also include profiles that are in Austin, it would need to be defined like the example below:
+To also include profiles that are in Austin, it would need to be defined like the example below:

 The example below would also not work because it would return profiles that are members AND in the city of Dallas, OR any profile (member or not) in the city of Austin.